darve/softgames-test/README.md

 > Summary

-There are a few different ways I could / should have approached this but hopefully what I've made gives you an idea of how i do things.
+- There are a few different ways I could / should have approached this but hopefully what I've made gives you an idea of how i do things.
+- I have made complex game systems in the past which would likely give you a better insight into my suitability for the role I'm applying for.
+I am very keen to show them to you.